benhhopkins/benhhopkins.github.io/pages/ten2y2k/ten2y2k.md

 ## <a id="upgrades"></a> Upgrades and Strategy

-There are 10 upgradable stats that can be levelled.
+There are 10 upgradable stats that can be leveled.
 - Attack Size
 - Cooldown reduction
 - Damage modifier